As an Amazon Associate I earn from qualifying purchases.

 - Place the sugar in a medium size bowl and add the lemon zest.
 Using your fingers, rub the zest into the sugar until all of the zest has been incorporated and most if not all of the sugar is pale yellow.
 Whisk in the butter, oil, egg, vanilla extract, and 4 teaspoons of the lemon juice until combined.
 Set aside.

 - In a large bowl, toss together the flour, baking powder, salt, and poppy seeds.
-Add the wet ingredients to the dry ingredients and gently mix with a large wooden spoon or sturdy rubber spatula until everything is combined.
+Add the wet ingredients to the dry ingredients and gently mix with a large wooden spoon or sturdy rubber spatula until everything starts to come together.
+Mixture will be crumbly.
+This is ok.
+It will come together in the next step.

 - Check out this Instagram reel to see how I make my biscotti.
 Turn dough out onto lightly floured baking sheet and, with floured hands, pat dough into a rectangle about ½" thick.
 My rectangle was 6" wide and 7 and ½" long (using a ruler or a ruled silicone baking mat is helpful here).
 Make the egg wash using the remaining lemon juice (approximately 5-6 teaspoons) and brush onto the entire rectangle, being sure to get the egg wash on the sides of the dough as well.